JeremyNowack/git-essential-training-5988161/gitStatusDemo.md

-this is a new line, specifically for LinkedIn Learning!
+this is a new line, this is a better change